homorunner/mcpmark-notion/tasks/filesystem/student_database/duplicate_name/description.md

+Please use FileSystem tools to finish the following task:

 Please help me identify duplicate names from the list of all the 150 students.
 Do not use python code.
 Then generate a `namesake.txt` file to record the results in the following format, with each group written in three lines:

 name: xxx